Kerry Washington is coming to Disrupt 2020 – TechCrunch

 Kerry Washington’s fingerprints are all over Hollywood.
-The Emmy, SAG and Golden Globe nominated actor, director and producer has touched myriad projects, from her role as Olivia Pope on “Scandal” (where she was the first African-American woman since 1974 to headline a network drama) to her production of Hulu’s “Little Fires Everywhere” and Netflix’s AMERICAN SON (she starred in both, as well).
-And let’s not forget her many director credits, including on “SMILF”, “Scandal”, and “Insecure”.
+The Emmy, SAG and Golden Globe-nominated actor, director and producer has touched myriad projects, from her role as Olivia Pope on “Scandal” (where she was the first African American woman since 1974 to headline a network drama) to her production of Hulu’s “Little Fires Everywhere” and Netflix’s “American Son” (she starred in both, as well).
+And let’s not forget her many director credits, including on “SMILF,” “Scandal,” and “Insecure.”

 But Washington is much, much more than a Hollywood superstar.